Tales of the Orishas is a fantasy-adventure graphic novel that explores Afro-Brazilian legends and mythology.

 In ancient times, when heaven and Earth were united as two halves of a gourd, deities and heroes walked among men.
 They fought battles with fury and taught the ways of the ashe (the energy of creation), land, iron, and fire.
 They reigned and loved with great intensity.
 Some descended from the luminous Orun, to live their lives and fulfill their destinies, while others were born in the aiye, and through their great deeds became Orishas, changing forever the history of two continents.

-Masterfully executed and painstakingly researched, Hugo Canuto brings these legends to life with incredible designs and a vibrant palette.
-Tales of the Orishas is a bright and brilliant tale that showcases mythology as a powerful tool to remind us that there is something greater to unite the peoples who sail on the blue star called Earth.
+Masterfully executed and painstakingly researched, writer and artist Hugo Canuto brings these legends to life with incredible designs and a vibrant color palette.
+Tales of the Orishas is a bright and brilliant story that showcases mythology as a powerful tool to remind us that there is something greater to unite the peoples who sail on the blue star called Earth.